 - Highlight the satisfaction of learning

 - Focus on the process or the journey, not the end

 7. Expose your child to the world

-Whether you live in a small town or a bustling city, it’s easy to remain in that world and nothing else.
+Whether you live in a small town or a bustling city, it’s easy to remain only in that world.
 And for kids, this is even more alarming considering how limited their version of the world may be.